Allen3/NewbieLabNotes/Web/javascript.md

 ```
 This directive copies all the properties from `src` into `dest`.
 If the receiving object already has the same named property, it will be overwritten.

-For *Deep Cloning*, a simply `Object.assign()` would not resolve the problem because the inner object won't be cloned, instead a reference **sharing the same object** being created.
+For *Deep Cloning*, a simply `Object.assign()` would not resolve the problem because the inner object won't be cloned, a reference **sharing the same object** being created instead.
 Thus, `Structured cloning algorithm` is required, and a library [lodash](https://lodash.com) supports such a feature.

+## Symbol Type